Macrometacorp/docs/docs/cep/stream-workers-sdk-example.md

     const app = await client.streamApp(streamAppName);

-    // As per the query, the result is limited to the first 10 results console.log(`--- Running adhoc query on the store ${destinationCollectionName} used in stream application.
+    // As per the query, the result is limited to the first 10 results console.log(`--- Running ad hoc query on the store ${destinationCollectionName} used in stream application.
       It should get all records which you inserted into ${sourceCollectionName}`);
     const q = `select * from ${destinationCollectionName} limit 10`;
     const result = await app.query(q);